Is My Mother a Narcissist?

 Most children expect their parents to delight in their accomplishments.
 But daughters of narcissistic mothers often describe a confusing pattern: success was met with criticism, minimisation, or even punishment.

-• You dressed up nicely, and she sniffed, “Trying a little too hard, aren’t you?”
+• “Trying a little too hard, aren’t you?”

 2. Emotional Needs Were Dismissed or Mocked